 Optimal Break Periods

 Longer breaks often yield better results when you restart.
-Many experienced researchers find 12-16 week breaks restore receptor sensitivity more completely than shorter breaks.
+Many experienced researchers find 12-16 week breaks restore receptor sensitivity more completely than shorter breaks, consistent with the slow receptor re-sensitization kinetics observed in the literature.

 Specific Peptide Break Recommendations